 49) More than 85% of all Fortune 500 companies use the 360-degree feedback process as a cornerstone of their overall leadership development process.
 (Source: Forbes)

-The benefits of 360-degree feedback include a more accurate depiction of employee performance, highlights employees' strengths and weakness, and also creates a strong culture of feedback.
+The benefits of 360-degree feedback include a more accurate depiction of employee performance, as it highlights employees’ strengths and weakness.
+It also creates a strong culture of feedback.

 50) 83% of employees appreciate receiving feedback, regardless of it being positive or negative.
 (Source: OfficeVibe)

 Feedback is how we improve.
 Feedback has to be constructive, objective, real-time, and direct & kind to be effective.